 Revcontent has a reputation for exceptional clients on both the publisher and advertiser side.
 It partners with publishers that are likely to generate a lot of hits on ads, which attracts advertisers who are willing to pay higher commissions.

-The catch is that Revcontent is highly selective, even more so than Google AdSense.
+The catch is that Revcontent is selective, even more so than Google AdSense.
 To apply successfully, your site needs to report at least 50,000 monthly visitors and generate valuable content regularly.
 There’s a chance of rejection, but it’s worth a shot for Revcontent’s promise of higher engagement rates.
 Publishers are paid monthly, and the minimum payout is $50.

-AdThrive is another acclaimed ad network that takes good care of its bloggers.
-This cost-per-impression network works closely with both its publishers and its advertisers to ensure your blogging site is only showing ads for exceptional products by exceptional businesses.
+AdThrive is another well-received ad network that takes good care of its bloggers.
+This cost-per-impression network works closely with both publishers and its advertisers to ensure your blogging site is only showing ads for exceptional products by exceptional businesses.
 The AdThrive team works with you on a monetization strategy and will help you place your ads in the most optimal spots.

 But, perhaps the best reason to join AdThrive is its 75% payout directly to publishers, as well as its payment guarantee — you’ll always be paid in full, on time, even if AdThrive doesn’t receive payment from its advertisers on time.

 This all means that AdThrive isn’t for beginner bloggers.
-It requires at least 100,000 monthly pageviews, the majority of which must be based in the U.S. However, established blogs should consider this well-respected service.
+It requires at least 100,000 monthly pageviews, the majority of which must be based in the U.S. However, established blogs should consider this service.
 The minimum payout is $25 for PayPal and direct deposit.

 With its 75% revenue share to bloggers and highly-tailored ad-placements, Mediavine is comparable to AdThrive, but only requires half the amount of monthly page views (50,000).
 This ad network pulls from a large pool of lifestyle advertisers, meaning this service is oriented toward lifestyle bloggers — if you write long-form content within this niche, definitely consider applying.